chriskonnertz/DeepLy/README.md

 >
 > If it does not help try: `$deepLy->getHttpClient()->setSslVerifyPeer(false)`

+## Text Length Limit

+According to the website, the length of the text that has to be translated is limited to 5000 characters.

 ## Current State

 I do not know if or when DeepL.com will officially release their API but I expect them to do it at some point.